automationmojo/automationkit/docs/_sources/usermanual/100-coding-standards.rst.txt

         expected=0, futex_word=0x7f96bc001690) at ../sysdeps/nptl/futex-internal.h:32

-In order to show what happens if we get too fancy with properties, lets modify the property code above so that it blocks on synchronization primitive.
+In order to show what happens if we get too fancy with properties, lets modify the property code above so that it blocks on a synchronization primitive.
 We setup the `c` property to intentionally block on an event gate that is clear and never going to be set.

 .. image:: /_static/images/vscode-property-preview-lockup.png